 Take a look at what is around the corner from Wyong

 Wyong is close to surrounding suburbs of Tuggerah, Chittaway Point, Tacoma, Tuggerawong and the stunning Yarramalong Valley in the Central Coast hinterland.
 As the gateway to exploring rural farm gates and valleys of the region, enjoy a leisurely drive to the Wyong hinterland, stopping for lunch at the beautifully revived Angel Sussurri Restaurant and Manor House in Yarramalong, followed by a stock up on local produce at quaint Regans Fine Foods & Butchery.
 Wyong is also excitingly close to the ecotourism certified Aussie bush experience at TreeTop Adventure Park in Ourimbah State Forest.
-Test your skills on the TreeTop Crazy Rider, the world’s longest rollercoaster zip line, or scale a huge eucalyptus tree with TreeTop Vertical Challenges.
+Scale a huge eucalyptus tree with TreeTop Vertical Challenges.
 If you and the family want a calmer adventure, visit Amazement Farm & Fun Park at Wyong Creek, where friendly barnyard animals, mazes and pony rides await.

 A little taste of Wyong